matthew-a-white/AirportInfo/README.md

 # AirportInfo

-Displaying information regarding wait times at TSA airport security lines.
+Displaying information regarding wait times at TSA airport security lines as well as parking spaces available (if available).